atimpone/aws-foundation-journey/content/01-dev/03-reference/02-controlling-builder-team-access.md

 **Disallow Privilege Escalation:** Inhibit builders from creating and using IAM roles that circumvent these requirements.

-**Disallow Creation and Management of VPC Resources:** Since builders already have read only access to a shared development VPC and supporting network resources, builders should not generally need to create and manage VPC resources.
+**Disallow Creation and Management of VPC Resources:** Since builders already have read only access to the centrally managed development VPC and supporting network resources, builders should not generally need to create and manage VPC resources.

 ### Allow Access